finos/htc-grid/docs/project/api/client/python/reference.md

 **Parameters** client_config_data (dict) [REQUIRED]

   * `grid_storage_service` - Determines which storage will be used for Data Plane 'REDIS'|'S3'
-  * `s3_bucket` - The name of the S3 bucket that is used as a backend for Data Plane
+  * `s3_bucket` - The name of the S3 bucket that is used as a back-end for Data Plane
-  * `redis_url` - The URL of the Redis deployment that is used as a backend for the Data Plane
+  * `redis_url` - The URL of the Redis deployment that is used as a back-end for the Data Plane
   * `public_api_gateway_url` -
   * `private_api_gateway_url` -
   * `api_gateway_key` -
   * `user_pool_id` -
   * `cognito_userpool_client_id` -
-  * `username` - (optional) username for cognito userpool, if the field is not present, `username` property is read from environment variable `USERNAME`
+  * `username` - (optional) username for Cognito userpool, if the field is not present, `username` property is read from environment variable `USERNAME`
-  * `password` - (optional) password for cognito userpool, if the field is not present, `password` property is read from environment variable `PASSWORD`
+  * `password` - (optional) password for Cognito userpool, if the field is not present, `password` property is read from environment variable `PASSWORD`
   * `dynamodb_results_pull_interval_sec` - The frequency that the client uses to fetch results from DynamoDB.
-  * `REGION` - Region where HTCGrid is deployed
+  * `REGION` - Region where HTC-Grid is deployed

 **Return type**